 Many colleagues seem to have given themselves very limited opportunities to benefit from using the Net and to have absorbed a distorted impression from brainless hype and shameless fear-mongering in the more breathless departments of press and tv "journalism."
 A frequent version of this problem is email from someone who says something like "Our organization just received word that a large grant will not be renewed.
 Where can I find information online about emergency sources of funding.
 I have been holding back from wasting time with this internet thing, but now I need to learn about it in a hurry." (!)

-Yes, Web sites are wonderful, and avatars are interesting, and Flash makes neat short movies, and the media loves talking about "blogs", and everyone seems to be producing his or her own podcast, but when all is said and done, even now, email remains the killer app for most Internet users.
+Yes, Web sites are wonderful, and avatars are interesting, and Flash makes neat short movies, and the media loves talking about microwhatever, and everyone seems to be producing his or her own podcast, but when all is said and done, even now, email remains the favoried app for most Internet users over 40.
 Email is two-way communication.
 Email is perceived as human-to-human.
 These kinds of interactions force an organization to keep things alive and current, unlike many web pages.
 Email is also not synchronous/live, and believe it or not, many people don't want live interactions for all or most of their online communications; many people still prefer the flexibility of asynchronous communication.

 Email provides access to all the other numbered benefits listed below, there's no receptionist to get messages confused, there's no paper to get lost, it can be archived easily without taking any extra space on your desk, it supports immediate action/response, and it can supplement phone calls and face-to-face meetings.